andrewtliem/karel-mice/README.md

 1. Click "World Builder" button
 2. Choose grid size and preset
 3. Use tools to place balls, walls, and Karel
+   - **Karel Tool**: Click to place/move Karel, double-click to rotate direction, right-click to rotate
 4. Save your world for later use

 ## 🛠️ Development